getyourguide/TypedPyspark/README.md

 ```

 But this type annotation only guarantees that a DataFrame instance is called.
-It says nothing about important information about the dataframe.
+It says nothing about how the dataframe looks like.

 1. If the columns needed are there
 2. If they have the correct types